bihor/camaliga/Documentation/Changelog/Index.rst

 ==========  ==============================================================================================================================
 0.1.0       Initial upload to TER.
 1.0.0       More TypoScript- and FlexForms-Settings.
 Carousel-Example updated.
 1.1.0       More examples added.
-Karussell-Import improoved.
+Karussell-Import improved.
 1.2.0       Major bug fixed: wrong path to the templates.
 More examples added.
 1.3.0       S Gallery and jQuery.Flipster template added.
             Template Carousel.html improved.